hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/hypo69/code_assistant/instructions/instruction_code_explainer_html_ru.rst

 3. **Edge Cases:** Includes tests for zero and negative input values in `MyClass`.

-4. **Comprehensive Testing:** Added a test case for a function taking a MyClass object as an argument to illustrate a more realistic testing scenario.
+4. **Comprehensive Testing:** Added a test case for a function taking a MyClass object as an argument to illuStarte a more realistic testing scenario.
 The invalid input handling in `process_myclass` is much improved.

-5. **Example `convert_to_int` function:** Included a test for an example `convert_to_int` function that illustrates correct error handling.
+5. **Example `convert_to_int` function:** Included a test for an example `convert_to_int` function that illuStartes correct error handling.

 6. **Realistic Example Code:**  The `MyClass` example is now more robust, including error handling and a `stringify` method, making the test cases more comprehensive.